johnwatson484/ansible-kubeadm/README.md

 ### Setup worker nodes
 `ansible-playbook -i ./cluster/hosts ./cluster/worker.yaml`

+### Configure default storage (Optional)
+If persistent storage is needed then configure default storage to use node filesystem.

+`kubectl create -f ./resources/configuration/storageClass.yaml`

+`kubectl create -f ./resources/configuration/persistentVolume.yaml`

+Note: If not using VPN files will need to be copied to master node.

 ### Create OpenVPN secrets (Optional)
 If existing OpenVPN certificates are present in `./resouces/openvpn-secrets` then the below will add them to a Kubernetes secret in the cluster.
 `ansible-playbook -i ./cluster/hosts ./cluster/openvpn-secrets.yaml`